 That can make the experience more powerful and immersive – but also lonely.

 But, don’t despair and yank off that headset just yet!
-VR has a ton of multiplayer games available across most headsets, many with cross-platform support, so you’ll be able to play and chat with fellow VR enthusiasts around the world.
+Out of all the best VR games out there, there's a ton of multiplayer games available across most headsets, many with cross-platform support, so you’ll be able to play and chat with fellow VR enthusiasts around the world.

 Even family and friends who don’t own their own headsets can sometimes get in on the fun!